Your Physiotherapy & Functional Wellness Partner

 Established in 2003, Core Concepts is the largest private physiotherapy group in Singapore with a team of specialist physiotherapists, occupational therapists, sports massage therapists and sports trainers.
 In addition to providing home base therapy, talks, workshops and corporate workplace health consultancy work, the group operates clinics centrally located across the island.

-We differentiate ourselves by not simply seeing the problem through possible solutions, but rather with understanding your condition first.
+We differentiate ourselves by not simply seeing the problem through possible solutions, but rather by understanding your condition first.
 This is called clinical or differential diagnosis.

 “If all you have is a hammer, everything looks like a nail.”Abraham Maslow